 - Even Stephen King’s Pet Cemetery wasn’t this ruthless or cruel

-I stated on my main page that I see errors in English usage on a daily basis in Korea.
+I stated on my main page that I see awkward English on a daily basis in Korea.
 After starting this blog, I’m kicking myself for not documenting them.
 Hindsight—amiright?
 The most frustrating thing is that these mistakes could’ve been easily avoided.
-All that was required was a competent English copywriter and/or proofreader.
+All they needed was a competent English copywriter and/or proofreader.

-Not having a wealth of photographic examples to draw from, I ransacked my apartment for examples.
+Not having a wealth of photographic examples to draw from, I ransacked my apartment.
 It didn’t take long to come up with several candidates.
-I added to this collection with a quick walk through my neighborhood, which yielded several more offerings.
+A quick walk through my neighborhood yielded several more examples of awkward English.

 Having too many examples for a single post, I decided to break them up into manageable topics.
 I’ll start with pets and animals.
 The handsome fellow in the above pic, attempting to prevent me from getting any work done by sitting on my lap while resting his chin on my keyboard drawer, is our pet dog, Buster.
 Trying to keep a white Maltese clean is often a challenge, requiring frequent baths.
 The first example comes from a bottle of dog shampoo.